pvcraven/networking-class/source/labs/networking_layer/networking_layer.rst

 ^^^^^^^^^^^^^

 * Figure out how to use the ``ping`` command.
 * Pick a server to ping.
-Not a local one, some server further away.
+Not a local one, but a server further away.
 * Figure out how to `redirect output from a command to a file <https://www.microsoft.com/resources/documentation/windows/xp/all/proddocs/en-us/redirection.mspx?mfr=true>`_.
 * Run ping a really long time and capture the output.
 At least an hour.
 Maybe a day.
-* Create a graph of the ping times
+* Create a graph of the ping times.

 Note that not all servers will respond to a ping request.
 Also, if there is traffic congestion, ping packets will be one of the first to get dropped.